 - Maximum laptop size: 17 inch

-The TopMate C11 might be a gaming-focused cooling pad, but it’s an impressive choice no matter what you use your laptop for.
-It’s a powerful beast, with a total of six fans: two bigger ones that can run at a maximum of 1250 RPM each and four smaller fans that top out at 2400 RPM each.
+The TopMate C12 might be a gaming-focused cooling pad, but it’s an impressive choice no matter what you use your laptop for.
+It’s a powerful beast, with a total of six fans: three bigger ones that can run at up to 1400 RPM, and three smaller fans that top out at 2400 RPM.

 The fan speed is adjustable via the front panel, as is the number of fans in use, letting you tone things down if you’re doing less-demanding tasks.
 This is mainly for controlling the noise level, which can get quite loud when all of the fans are running at full output.

-One of the best features of the C11 is the adjustability of its base, which lets you tilt and raise the cooling pad through five different levels to find the perfect viewing angle.
+One of the more useful features of the C12 is the adjustability of its base, which lets you tilt and raise the cooling pad through eight different levels to find the perfect viewing angle.
 The durable pad is wide enough to accommodate laptops with screen sizes up to 17.3″.

-The TopMate C11 is one of the best laptop cooling pads you can get, thanks to its combination of strong cooling power, impressive height/tilt adjustments, ability to handle larger laptops, and useful extras.
+The TopMate C12 is one of the best laptop cooling pads right now, thanks to a winning combination of strong cooling power, impressive height/tilt adjustments, ability to handle larger laptops, and useful extras.
 Reasonably priced for everything it offers, it’s our top pick overall.Buy on Amazon

 Runner-Up, Best Laptop Cooling Pad: TECKNET ECP01505